microsoft/net-offloads/quic-encryption-offload.md

 The destination UDP port of the connection, in network byte order.

+#### NextPacketNumber

+This contains expected full packet number for the next packet to be sent or recieved.
+For the `QEO_DIRECTION_RECEIVE` direction, this generally will be zero if no short header packets have been received yet.

 #### ConnectionIdLength

 The length of the QUIC connection ID in the `ConnectionId` field.
 May be zero.